brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 legend-Xr.png

-You’ll notice that geologists prefix each strata’s abbreviation with a letter for the age it belongs to, like X for the ancient basement rocks,
+You’ll notice that geologists start each strata’s abbreviation with a letter for the age it belongs to, like X for the old Precambrian basement rocks,
-Y for more recent Precambrian rocks, and C with a little dash through it for the Cambrian period.
+Y for more recent Precambrian rocks, and C with a little dash through it for the Cambrian period itself.
 (If you’re interested, here’s a
 [complete list](https://ngmdb.usgs.gov/fgdc_gds/geolsymstd/fgdc-geolsym-sec32.pdf)
 from the Federal Geographic Data Committee.)